houseos/kvs/README.md

 The values are stored in files with random file names.
 Their purpose can be retrieved from the JSON file containing the meta data.
-To prevent reading the meta-data while the kvsd is not running, the file is encrypted.
+To prevent reading the meta-data while the **kvsd** is not running, the file is encrypted.

 The key is of each file is derived using a random derivation value.
 Additionally a random IV is generated for each file.
-These two measures should prevent IV reuse for the same key.
+These two measures should prevent IV reuse for the same key although AES-256-GCM-SIV is used.

 ```json
 {